 The skinny human looked unutterably miserable.

 “Hmm,” the Horde-Brigadier appeared to be deep in thought.
-“This base in on tribal reservation land,” Rauoo said dryly.
+“This fortress is in on tribal reservation land,” Rauoo said dryly.
 “The Banner Sergeant, (please get his rank right, unlike you he earned his place), is well within his legal rights to take your head and your woman.”

 Grod’s jaw literally dropped to his chest in horror.

 The General paused for a moment appearing to consider something.
-“If you were to resign from the Ministry of Defense immediately, you would no longer be touring officials but simply my vistirers.
-I could afford you some protection under the tribal custom of peace-inviolate guest.
+“If you were to resign from the Ministry of Defense immediately, you would no longer be touring officials but simply my guests.
+I would have to afford you my personal protection under the tribal custom of guest-rite.